Mark the Evangelist: Identity

 According to Eusebius, Mark was succeeded by Anianus as the bishop of Alexandria in the eighth year of Nero (62/63), probably, but not definitely, due to his coming death.
 Later Coptic tradition says that he was martyred in 68.

-Modern Bible scholars (i.e. most critical scholars) have concluded that the Gospel of Mark is anonymous and doubt the traditional attribution to Mark, Peter’s interpreter.
-Scholarship is inconclusive on authorship, with some denying that the gospel was written by anyone named Mark while others accept the view John Mark was the author.
+Modern Bible scholars (i.e. most critical scholars) have concluded that the Gospel of Mark is anonymous and doubt the traditional attribution to Mark, Peter's interpreter.
+Scholarship is inconclusive on authorship; some deny that the gospel was written by anyone named Mark, while others accept that John Mark was the author.
 Others argue the gospel was written by a Mark not mentioned in the Bible or connected to Peter.
-Leach, Wells, and Hatina argue author of the Gospel of Mark knew very little about the geography of the region, mediating against traditional authorship Heidi Roskam defends Mark’s familiarity with Galilee, judging much of the geography in 1-4 and 8-9 to be accurate.
-Michael Kok finds claims that the author of Mark was ignorant of Palestinian geography or customs to be unwarranted.
-The author “was very far from being a peasant or a fisherman", was unacquainted with Jewish customs (unlikely for someone from Palestine), and was probably "a Hellenized Jew who lived outside of Palestine".
-Mitchell Reddish does concede that the name of the author might have been Mark (making the gospel possibly homonymous), but the identity of this Mark is unknown.
+Leach, Wells, and Hatina argue the author of the Gospel of Mark knew very little about the geography of the region, mediating against traditional authorship.
+Heidi Roskam defends Mark's familiarity with Galilee, judging much of the geography in 1-4 and 8–9 to be accurate.
+Michael Kok argues that claims that the author of Mark was ignorant of Palestinian geography or customs are unwarranted.
+The author "was very far from being a peasant or a fisherman", was unacquainted with Jewish customs (unlikely for someone from Palestine), and was probably "a Hellenized Jew who lived outside of Palestine".
+Mitchell Reddish concedes that the name of the author might have been Mark (making the gospel possibly homonymous), but asserts that the identity of this Mark is unknown.
 Similarly, "Francis Moloney suggests the author was someone named Mark, though maybe not any of the Marks mentioned in the New Testament".
 The Routledge Encyclopedia of the Historical Jesus takes the same approach: the author was named Mark, but scholars are undecided who this Mark was.

-The four canonical gospels are anonymous and most researchers agree that none of them was written by eyewitnesses, though that would not preclude the theory that Mark's gospel was based on Peter's eyewitness testimony.
+The four canonical gospels do not name their authors, which was common for other ancient works.
+Speculatively, most academic researchers agree that none of them were written and compiled by eyewitnesses, though that would not preclude the theory that Mark's gospel was based on Peter's eyewitness testimony.